goraidebjyoti/ClinicalTrialEligibilityChecker/ClinicalTrialEligibiltyChecker_Client/README_app.md

 # app.py

-Streamlit front-end for the patient–trial eligibility service.
+Streamlit front-end for the patient–trial eligibility system.
 This file contains no model logic — it builds HTTP requests against the FastAPI backend (`server.py`) and renders whatever JSON comes back.
 It supports two
 workflows: a synchronous single-pair check, and a batch job (multiple